 Chief Nursing Executive

 Susan Eckert, MSN, RN, NEA-BC, CENP, is senior vice president of Nursing and chief nursing executive for MedStar Washington Hospital Center.
-A member of the Hospital Center nursing family for more than 30 years, Eckert is a highly experienced nurse executive with an extensive background in nursing leadership and clinical services.
+A member of the Hospital Center nursing family for more than 30 years, Eckert is a highly experienced nurse executive, with an extensive background in nursing leadership and clinical services.

 A member of the American Organization of Nurse Executives, Eckert received a bachelor of science in nursing degree from Georgetown University and a master of science in nursing from Catholic University of America.
-Her passion for patient-focused care and the professional development of nurses is well known, and will provide our nursing team with experienced, dedicated leadership.
+Her passion for patient-focused care and the professional development of nurses is well known, and provides our nursing team with experienced, dedicated leadership.